 Initial management often includes medications such as:

-• Beta-blockers: Lower heart rate reducing oxygen demand.
+- Beta-blockers: Lower heart rate and reduce oxygen demand.

-• ACE inhibitors/ARBs: Manage blood pressure and protect heart function.
+- ACE inhibitors/ARBs: Help manage blood pressure and support heart function in selected patients.

-Patients are advised to quit smoking, adopt heart-healthy diets rich in fruits and vegetables, maintain regular physical activity within tolerance limits, and manage diabetes effectively.
+Patients are also advised to quit smoking, adopt heart-healthy diets rich in fruits and vegetables, maintain regular physical activity within medical guidance, and manage diabetes effectively.
+NHLBI’s coronary heart disease treatment guidance explains that treatment may include lifestyle changes, medicines, and procedures depending on severity.

 Percutaneous Coronary Intervention (PCI)

-If significant arterial blockage causes persistent ischemia or infarction risk, PCI becomes necessary.
-This involves threading a catheter through vessels to open narrowed arteries using balloon angioplasty followed by stent placement to keep vessels patent.
+If significant arterial blockage causes persistent ischemia or an acute coronary syndrome, PCI may become necessary.
+This involves threading a catheter through blood vessels to open narrowed arteries using balloon angioplasty, often followed by stent placement to help keep the vessel open.

 CABG Surgery: When PCI Isn’t Enough

 Coronary artery bypass grafting uses vessels from elsewhere in the body to reroute blood around blocked segments.
-Surgeons often recommend CABG if multiple arteries are involved or if PCI results are suboptimal due to complex anatomy.
+Surgeons often recommend CABG if multiple arteries are involved or if PCI results are less suitable because of complex anatomy.

 Both PCI and CABG require careful patient selection based on clinical status and anatomical considerations identified through imaging studies.